Escalation Clause Insurance: Everything You Need to Know

 - Another factor is related to the environment, as the loss of forest areas has driven up prices for lumber.

 - Transporting the construction materials is also expensive, especially when fuel prices are high.
 With these potential fluctuations in pricing, escalation clauses are important in the construction industry.

 If you need help with escalation clause insurance, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.